ysmood/github-trending/readme.md

    ![login-github](img/login-github.png)

-1. Choose any project in the list:
+1. Choose one project in the list:

    ![stars-page](img/stars-page.png)